-The Community Safety Partnership Strategy Group endorsed a Community Safety Strategic Assessment in 2018 which has three outcomes of reducing violence, crime and disorder in our communities, reducing unintentional harm and injury in our communities and promoting community resilience.
-There is an associated improvement action plan across the three outcomes with antisocial behaviour related improvements in the reducing violence, crime and disorder outcome and promoting community resilience outcome.
+The Community Safety Partnership Strategy Group endorsed a Community Safety Strategic Assessment in 2019 which has three outcomes of reducing violence, crime and disorder in our communities; reducing unintentional harm and injury in our communities; and promoting community resilience.
+There is an associated improvement action plan across the three outcomes with antisocial behaviour-related improvements featuring in two of these outcomes.